wagtail/wagtail/docs/reference/hooks.rst

         from django.utils.translation import gettext_lazy as _

-        from wagtail.core import hooks
+        from wagtail import hooks

         @hooks.register('register_log_actions')
         def additional_log_actions(actions):
             actions.register_action('wagtail_package.echo', _('Echo'), _('Sent an echo'))

-    Alternatively, for a log message that varies according to the log entry's data, create a subclass of ``wagtail.core.log_actions.LogFormatter`` that overrides the ``format_message`` method, and use ``register_action`` as a decorator on that class:
+    Alternatively, for a log message that varies according to the log entry's data, create a subclass of ``wagtail.log_actions.LogFormatter`` that overrides the ``format_message`` method, and use ``register_action`` as a decorator on that class:

     .. code-block:: python

         from django.utils.translation import gettext_lazy as _

-        from wagtail.core import hooks
+        from wagtail import hooks
-        from wagtail.core.log_actions import LogFormatter
+        from wagtail.log_actions import LogFormatter

         @hooks.register('register_log_actions')
         def additional_log_actions(actions):